 You guys know me, if I can stick it in a slow cooker, I absolutely will!
 They make life and real food wildly easier and doable in real life.

 Bone broth is one of those incredibly healing wonder foods that our ancestors knew was awesome, yet we lost sight of as convenience foods took over our lives.
 Known for its gut healing, immune boosting, makes-you-feel-awesome-right-down-to-your-toenails ways, bone broth is something I absolutely keep around the house to add to sautées, soups, rice and even just to sip on from a mug.
 I use it so often, in fact, that I can ever seem to keep enough of it around.
 So, whenever I have bones leftover from one of my slow cooker chickens, I make sure to throw those suckers right back into the crock pot for another round to infuse some amazing bone broth for later lovin’.

-Love broth and slow cookers too?
-Try my No-Waste Slow Cooker Vegetable Broth!
+Love broth?
+Try my Vegetable Broth!
 It’s another thing I always have on hand around my real food kitchen.

 Makes about 6 cups of bone broth

 - 1 carcass from a 3-4 pound chicken.
 You can throw the skin in there too if you want, but it will make for a fattier broth.
 I preper just the bones

 - 1/2 a medium yellow onion

 - 1 large carrot or 2-3 small ones